MDNS: Masked Diffusion Neural Sampler via Stochastic Optimal Control: Conclusion, Limitations and Future Directions

 \section{Conclusion, Limitations and Future Directions}

 This paper introduces Masked Diffusion Neural Sampler (MDNS), a novel framework for training discrete neural samplers based on stochastic optimal control and masked diffusion models.
-While MDNS has proven effective for distributions arising in statistical physics, its performance on other families of discrete distributions such as those on graphs or related to combinatorial optimization is unknown.
+While MDNS has proven effective for distributions arising in statistical physics, its performance on other families of discrete distributions, such as those on graphs or related to combinatorial optimization, is unknown.
+We also propose that the framework can be extended to fine-tune pretrained discrete diffusion models given a (possibly non-differentiable) reward function, which is left for future work \cite{zhu2025enhancing}.
 Theoretically, we conjecture that our interpolation between the masked and the target distribution possesses superior properties compared to the geometric annealing $(\pi_\eta\propto\e^{-\eta U})_{\eta\in[0,1]}$ used in LEAPS \cite{holderrieth2025leaps}.
 A rigorous theoretical analysis of annealing paths in discrete spaces, potentially building upon insights in continuous spaces \cite{guo2025provable,guo2025complexity}, remains a key area for future investigation.

 \begin{ack} WG and MT thank Peter Holderrieth and Michael Albergo for insightful discussions on the paper \cite{holderrieth2025leaps} during ICLR 2025.
-YZ and MT are grateful for partial support by NSF Grants DMS-1847802 and DMS-2513699, DOE Grant DE-NA0004261, Cullen-Peck Scholarship, and Emory-GT AI.Humanity Award.
-WG, JC, and YC acknowledge support from NSF Grants ECCS-1942523 and DMS-2206576. \end{ack}
+YZ and MT are grateful for partial support by NSF Grants DMS-1847802, DMS-2513699, DOE Grants NA0004261, SC0026274, and Richard Duke Fellowship.
+WG, JC, and YC acknowledge support from NSF Grants ECCS-1942523, DMS-2206576, and CMMI-2450378. \end{ack}

 \paragraph{Broader impacts.} This work focuses on foundational research in sampling algorithms for discrete distributions where the unnormalized probability mass function is known.
 Advancements in this area have the potential to accelerate scientific discovery and improve solutions to complex problems in fields like statistical physics and machine learning.
 Given the specific scope of our proposed method, we do not foresee direct negative societal impacts stemming from its application.